gagankahlon035/gagandeep-singh-assignment-3/README.md

 In this project I am showcasing my awareness of:

-- Version Control
+- Working with Strings
-- ATM(Automatic Teller Machine)
+- File Input and Output
-- Interest Update
+- Conditional Statements

 ## Author